 Siberian Crane

 What makes them intriguing?
 They have a ballet-like courtship dance that could give professional dancers a run for their money.
-However, their population is dwindling faster than you can say “fly south” due to habitat loss and, you guessed it, climate change.
+However, their population is dwindling faster than you can say “fly south” due to habitat loss and climate change.

 Spix’s Macaw